vscode-neovim/vscode-neovim/README.md

 -   <kbd>gf</kbd> is mapped to `editor.action.revealDeclaration`
 -   <kbd>gH</kbd> is mapped to `editor.action.referenceSearch.trigger`
 -   <kbd>gD</kbd>/<kbd>gF</kbd> are mapped to `editor.action.peekDefinition` and `editor.action.peekDeclaration`
-    respectively (opens in peek).
+    respectively.
--   <kbd>C-w</kbd> <kbd>gd</kbd>/<kbd>C-w</kbd> <kbd>gf</kbd> are mapped to `editor.action.revealDefinitionAside`
+-   <kbd>C-w</kbd> <kbd>gd</kbd>/<kbd>C-w</kbd> <kbd>gf</kbd> are mapped to `editor.action.revealDefinitionAside`.
-    (original vim command - open new tab and go to the file under cursor, but vscode/vim window/tabs metaphors are completely different, so it's useful to do slightly different thing here).
 -   <kbd>gh</kbd> is mapped to `editor.action.showHover`
--   Dot-repeat (<kbd>.</kbd>).
-Moving cursor within a change range won't break the repeat sequence.
+-   Dot-repeat (<kbd>.</kbd>) is slightly different - moving the cursor within a change range won't break the repeat sequence.
 In neovim, if you type `abc<cursor>` in insert mode, then move cursor to `a<cursor>bc` and type `1` here the repeat sequence would be `1`.
 However in vscode it would be `a1bc`.
-Another difference is that when you delete some text in insert mode, dot repeat only works from right-to-left, meaning it will treat <kbd>Del</kbd> key as <kbd>BS</kbd> keys when running dot repeat.
+Another difference is that when you delete some text in insert mode, dot repeat only works from right-to-left, meaning it will treat <kbd>Del</kbd> key as
+    <kbd>BS</kbd> keys when running dot repeat.

 ### Performance problems

 If you have any performance problems (cursor jitter usually) make sure you're not using these kinds of extensions:

+-   Anything that renders decorators very often:
     -   Line number extensions (VSCode has built-in support for normal/relative line numbers)
     -   Indent guide extensions (VSCode has built-in indent guides)
     -   Brackets highlighter extensions (VSCode has built-in feature)
--   Anything that renders decorators/put something into vscode gutter very often, e.g. on each cursor/line move
 -   VSCode extensions that delay the extension host like "Bracket Pair Colorizer"

-Such extension may be fine and work well, but combined with any extension which should control the cursor position (such as any vim extension) it may work very bad, due to shared vscode extension host between all extensions (E.g. one extension is taking the control over the host and blocking the other extension, this produces jitter).

-If you're not sure, disable all other extensions except mine, **reload vscode/window** and see if the problem persist before reporting.

-Also there are reports that some vim settings/vim plugins increase latency and cause performance problems.
-Make sure you've disabled unneeded plugins.
-Many of them don't make sense with vscode and may cause problems.
-You don't need any code, highlighting, completion, lsp plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders plugins, etc. You might want to keep navigation/text-objects/text-editing/etc plugins - they should be fine.
+-   VIM plugins that increase latency and cause performance problems. - Make sure to disable unneeded plugins, as many of them don't make sense with vscode and may cause problems. - You don't need any code, highlighting, completion, lsp plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders plugins, etc. - You might want to keep navigation/text-objects/text-editing/etc plugins - they should be fine.

+If you're not sure, disable all other extensions, **reload vscode/window** and see if the problem persists before reporting.

 ### Custom escape keys